-Have you been scouring through information, trying to decide how to choose an eCommerce platform for your luxury brand?
-Not only do you have amazing products, but you want to make sure your customers are having a great experience that feels cohesive and seamless.
+Have you been scouring through information, trying to decide how to choose an eCommerce platform for your online store?
+Not only do you have fabulous products, but you want to make sure your customers are having a great experience that feels cohesive and seamless.

-Well, there are a ton of options out there as you know and my goal is to help you figure out what you need to know before deciding on which eCommerce platform is the best.
+Well, there are website platforms where you can sell your products and my goal is to help you figure out what you need to know before deciding on which eCommerce platform is the best.

 “In 2022 eCommerce sales are projected to grow to 5.4 trillion US dollars.” – Source

-As a luxury brand owner, your needs are going to be more intricate as your customers will often have more needs than a simple online store.
-From personalization and Omni-shopping, making sure you are using the right systems will go a long way in maintaining great relationships with your customers.
+As an eCommerce business owner, your needs will be more intricate as your customers will often have more needs than a simple online store.
+From personalization to omni-shopping, ensuring you are using suitable systems will go a long way in maintaining excellent customer relationships.